fivecar/react-native-background-downloader-queue/README.md

 ### `resumeAll(): void`

 Resumes all active downloads that were previously paused.
 If you `init()` with `startActive === false`, you'll want to call this at some point or else downloads will never happen.
+Also, downloads will only proceed if the network connection type passes the `activeNetworkTypes` filter (which by default allows all connection types).

 ### `async getAvailableUrl(url: string): Promise<string>`